 Whenever possible, the FTC uses the money it collects from defendants to provide refunds to injured consumers and pay the related administrative costs.
 When a refund program is not feasible or there is money left over after the refund program is complete, the FTC sends unused funds to the U.S. Treasury, per the court order.

-In most cases, the agency closes a refund program and sends the remaining money to the U.S. Treasury when there are insufficient funds available for another round of checks, or when known consumers have received full refunds.
+In most cases, the agency closes a refund program and sends the remaining money to the U.S. Treasury when there are insufficient funds available for another round of payments, or when known consumers have received full refunds.
 On average, the money sent to the U.S. Treasury after a refund program is complete accounts for less than five percent of the total funds collected.
-In fact, over the last four fiscal years, the agency has returned over $977 million to consumers, while sending just $15 million to the U.S. Treasury.
+In fact, over the last five fiscal years (2016-2020), the agency returned over $1.1 billion to consumers, while sending just $22.1 million to the U.S. Treasury.

 Refund Programs Administered by FTC Defendants and Other Federal Agencies

 In rare circumstances, refunds resulting from FTC enforcement actions are provided directly by defendants or by another federal agency.
 FTC staff provides consultation and support where the court order requires the defendants—or another federal agency—to conduct a refund program.
-When the FTC determines that it is in the best interest of the affected consumers, the Enforcement Division engages in close oversight and monitoring of the program to ensure it complies with the order.
+To protect the interest of affected consumers, the Enforcement Division engages in close oversight and monitoring of the program to ensure it complies with the order.
 In these cases, FTC staff provides guidance about the proposed refund program to make sure eligible claimants receive plain language instructions about how to apply for a refund.
-One recent example is the FTC’s landmark settlement with Volkswagen that required the company to spend up to $10 billion on a buyback program for owners of VW and Audi diesel cars fitted with illegal emissions defeat devices.
+One recent example is the multi-agency settlement with Western Union that has, so far, resulted in $300 million returned to people who sent money via Western Union to scammers.